NikolaSL00/DistributedSystemsArchitecture/README.md

 # DistributedSystemsArchitecture

 Distributed Systems Architecture - project used for educational purposes.
 It consist of client which requests for stock prices.
 The server has 3 replicas and is implemented in Kubernetes cluster.
+Within the cluster there is load balancer and redis server in order to store the cache for the replicas in centralized place.

 --->>>INSTRUCTIONS HOW TO RUN THE PROJECT<<<--- Guessing you have Docker Desktop insalled with Enabled Kubernetes: